François Affolter

-François Affolter (born 13 March 1991) is a Swiss professional footballer who plays as a defender for Biel-Bienne in the Swiss Promotion League.
+François Affolter (born 13 March 1991) is a retired Swiss professional footballer who most recently played as a defender for Biel-Bienne in the Swiss Promotion League.
 He was part of the Swiss team at the 2012 Summer Olympics.

 Career

 Young Boys

 Born in Biel/Bienne, Bern, He made his senior debut for BSC Young Boys at the age of 17 years on 14 September 2008 in a 2–1 victory over AC Bellinzona, replacing Marc Schneider in the starting eleven due to suspension.
 Since that match, he was a regular starter for the club in their three-man defence, alongside Saif Ghezal and Miguel Alfredo Portillo.

 Before he played with the first team, he played with the under 18 team.
 They won the under 18 championship the same year.
 Then, he joined the first team for friendly matches in the summer of 2008 and the new Young Boys coach Vladimir Petkovic gave him his chance.

 He signed his first professional contract with Young Boys in November 2008.
 After three seasons with Young Boys, he was loaned to German club Werder Bremen.

 After an unsuccessful half year at Young Boys, he decided to transfer to Swiss side FC Luzern for an undisclosed fee.
 His contract was set to expire in June 2018.